Mungret Abbey: History

 Mungret was an early monastic site, founded before AD 551 by Saint Nessan (Neasán) the Deacon.
 At one point there may have been as many as 1,500 monks and six churches operating in competition to attract followers.
 John O'Donovan claimed a fourth-century date, predating Saint Patrick.

 In 908, Cormac mac Cuilennáin, King of Munster, gifted the abbey three ounces of gold and a satin chasuble.
 It was plundered on four occasions in the 9th century by Vikings.
 High King Domnall Ua Lochlainn destroyed the monastery in 1107.

 Mungret claimed episcopal status 1152, but was deemed to be too close to Limerick.
 1179 the then king of Munster, Domnall Mór Ua Briain, granted the monastery to Brictius, Bishop of Limerick.
 Mungret then became a parish church (built 1251−72), operated by the Augustinian Canons Regular.

+The antiquary Austin Cooper wrote about Mungret in 1781.
 Mungret Abbey church was used by the Church of Ireland until 1822.
-The antiquary Austin Cooper wrote about Mungret in 1781.

 The building was extended and the tower, the priest's living quarters, was added during the 15th century.

 A bell was found at Loghmore nearby, called the Bell of Mungret.